prince-chrismc/Docker-Security-Analysis/README.md

 ----|----|----
 [Docker Bench Security] | [1] | The defacto audit.
 Developped by Docker in response to trends depicting bad practices, it highlights settings could are 'unsecure' and previous work in the feild.
 [Clair] + [Clair Scanner] | [2], [5] | Clair only with with Docker < 1.9.1, Untested by this project.
-[Anchore] | [2] | Anchore is a well poolished product.
+[Anchore] | [2], [10], [11] | Anchore is a well poolished product.
 The open-source version is very reliable and very easy to setup.
 However the product is stream lined for a single task; it's made to integrate with CI pipelines.
 There is not a lot of flexibility, and requires the images to be hosted on a registry.
 I was unable to have it work with a local registry.
+Small AD HOC integrations are not easily deployed.
 [DockScan] | [2] | This a very typical engine audit, there a no difficult to set this up.
 [Dagda] | [3] | No success getting this to work the dependency managment of python version 2 and 3 on a single host is a nightmare.
 It had faily large community support and still shows activity.
 Perhaps this will be revisited since it was the only tool to advertise _antivirus/malware_ scanning.
 [CIS Benchmark] | [3] | The original audit tool.
 It is hard to read report featuring a minimal audit and some security flags from the containers settings.
 [OpenSCAP] | [3] | This tool only works are RHEL systems.
-[Vuls] | [6] | A generic and broad scanning tool which supports any network attached host offering lots of flexibility.
+[Vuls] | [6], [8], [9] | A generic and broad scanning tool which supports any network attached host offering lots of flexibility.
 Provides a fairly comprehensive report on vulnerabilites.
 This is open-source and live in development so it has the downside of being weakly documented and there are corner cases which are not support.

 [Docker Bench Security]: https://github.com/docker/docker-bench-security
 [Clair]: https://github.com/coreos/clair/